I have been living as a missionary with Cru in Tokyo for the last year and a half.

 Officially, there are 12,931 people still reported missing.
 Hundreds of thousands of people are left homeless in the wake of the earthquake and resulting tsunamis.

-Just last week we ended our yearly student conference with Campus Crusade for Christ.
+Just last week we ended our yearly student conference with Cru.
 Although I was reluctant of how many students would come to the city of Tokyo, I was amazed and humbled to see about 100 students come from all over Japan, even one coming from Sendai.

 Since some of the seminars (and even one of the main events) were cancelled, I had ample opportunity to talk with many students and friends.
 My heart broke as I heard of family members being in Sendai, homes being completely destroyed, and lives that will never be the same as a result of the earthquake and subsequent tsunamis.

 Soon after, I heard about the situation in Fukushima and the problems regarding radiation.
 Things just seemed to be getting worse and worse and there was rumor being put around that I might have to evacuate out of the country.

 When some of my friends in Japan asked me what I would be doing, it was so difficult to tell them that I might be leaving Tokyo and perhaps Japan.
 Soon after, we were directed to leave for Kyoto from our leaders.